 I believe in a portfolio with 100% stock allocation and I had nearly 100% of my portfolio in stocks for most years since April 2009.
 I will explain why this is the allocation that most investors should have (but not necessarily you, because I do not know your situation).

 Almost every retail investor uses asset allocation, which means that a percentage of the portfolio is allocated to fixed income.
-As explained in Truth About Investment Advisors, Investment Advisors (IAs) and the Wealth Management industry tend to put clients into fixed income for the following reasons:
+As explained in Using Investment Advisors, Investment Advisors (IAs) and the Wealth Management industry tend to put clients into fixed income for the following reasons:

 - Clients are deathly scared of volatility.
 Clients are too myopic, which causes them to panic and sell their stocks when there is a correction or a bear market.
 They do not understand the risk-reward equation and want to minimize risk even if it means drastically reducing or eliminating reward.